-Chinese inspired Chicken Noodle Soup is brightly flavored, with a hint of ginger and filled with plenty of veggies, a great recipe for you to enjoy for your 100 Year Lifestyle!
+This Delicious Chinese Chicken Noodle Soup is brightly flavored with a hint of ginger and filled with plenty of veggies.
+Additionally, it’s a great recipe for you to enjoy for your 100 Year Lifestyle!

-If you like Chinese cuisine, and a devotee to your old stand-by chicken noodle soup, then you have to try this Asian inspired version of the classic chicken noodle soup.
-It’s infused with fresh ginger and garlic, in a simple chicken broth base, it’s comforting without being “richly” flavored, and just might inspire you to plan a trip to see the Great Wall … or just maybe a walk in the park.
+If you like Chinese cuisine, and a devotee to your old stand-by chicken noodle soup, then you have to try this Asian-inspired version of the classic chicken noodle soup.
+It’s infused with fresh ginger and garlic, in a simple chicken broth base.
+It’s comforting without being “richly” flavored.
+It just might inspire you to plan a trip to see the Great Wall … or just maybe a walk in the park.

 What I love about this recipe, is that it’s very adaptable to what fresh veggies you might find in season.
 My absolute favorite go-to picks are broccolini and plenty of red chili pepper!
-For the chicken, you can take it or leave it, the broth base of the soup is amazing!
+As for the chicken, you can take it or leave it.
+The broth base of the soup is amazing!
 Really, it’s the kind of broth you will want to just drink.

 Here we go!

 Chinese Chicken Noodle Soup